Understanding the Anatomy of a Tire

 Making sense of tread patterns

-Aggressive patters that deliver traction in most common soil conditions – it’s also the standard tread for dry-land farming.
+R-1 – Regular Agriculture: aggressive patters that deliver traction in most common soil conditions – it’s also the standard tread for dry-land farming.

-Made for super wet conditions, with treads that are twice as deep as an R-1 and more space between lugs for wet or flooded fields.
+R-2 – Wet Farming Applications: made for super wet conditions, with treads that are twice as deep as an R-1 and more space between lugs for wet or flooded fields.
 Typical applications are rice, sugar cane and high-value vegetable crops.

-R-3 is a non-aggressive pattern for minimal ground disturbance sites like airports, gold courses, cemeteries or roadside maintenance.
+R-3 – Shallow Industrial: R-3 is a non-aggressive pattern for minimal ground disturbance sites like airports, gold courses, cemeteries or roadside maintenance.
 Its relatively closed tread pattern is designed to evenly distribute the load on maintenance trailers and grain carts.

-R-4 tires are intended to be operated on hard surfaces with backhoes and small loaders, with a tread depth approximately 70% of the R1 tread.
+R-4 – Construction & Light Industrial: R-4 tires are intended to be operated on hard surfaces with backhoes and small loaders, with a tread depth approximately 70% of the R1 tread.

 What others are reading